The Wisconsin Method Review

 You have to get yourself in the mindset that you **CAN** hit that lift and you will.
 It's a good life lesson for fighting those self-deprecative thoughts in your head that say you can't.
 I know that was a long description of Eric and his method but it really needed the background to really explain what it is and why it works.

-# :hammer: My Personal Adaption of the Method
+# My Personal Adaption of the Method

 Like many of the readers, I was also a bit wary of only performing one lift per day- especially when I've seen Eric perform accessories and preach about 100 rep lateral raises or curls in some of his rants.
 I speculate two things: After Eric maxes out, he performs a bunch of accessories willy-nilly just to maintain those areas OR he has two training sessions, one max session and either another where he has a second workout to get some conditioning or cardio or accessory work in OR he hits some accessory or conditioning work whenever he has a free second throughout his day.